Adenovirus vaccine, live (By mouth)

-- Do not become pregnant for 6 weeks after receiving this vaccine without first checking with your doctor.
-There is a chance that this vaccine may cause problems during pregnancy.
+- Do not become pregnant for 6 weeks after you receive this vaccine without first checking with your doctor.
+This vaccine may cause problems during pregnancy.
 If you think you have become pregnant, tell your doctor right away.
-Your doctor may want you to join a pregnancy registry for patients receiving this vaccine.

-- Make sure your doctor knows if you are breastfeeding, if you have diarrhea, vomiting, a weak immune system caused by a disease (such as HIV or AIDS), or any type of cancer.
+- Tell your doctor if you are breastfeeding, or if you have diarrhea, vomiting, a weak immune system, or any type of cancer.

 - This vaccine contains albumin, which comes from human blood.
-Some human blood products have transmitted certain viruses to people who have received them.
-The risk of getting a virus from medicines made of human blood has been greatly reduced in recent years.
-This is the result of required testing of human donors for certain viruses, and testing during the manufacture of these medicines.
-Although the risk is low, talk with your child's doctor if you have concerns.
+Some human blood products have transmitted certain viruses to people who received them.
+The risk is low, but talk with your doctor if you have concerns.

 Possible Side Effects While Using This Medicine